Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Monsters.md

 Example Monsters

 Here are some [[examples]] to illustrate a variety of different monsters.
-Note that I’ve given each one a monster type that fits [[the basic concept]] of the creature, but if you use it in a mystery you should consider whether it fits the monster’s role for that adventure, and change the type if you find a better match.
+Note that I’ve given each one a monster type that fits [[Building Arcs]] of the creature, but if you use it in a mystery you should consider whether it fits the monster’s role for that adventure, and change the type if you find a better match.

 **A CLASSIC VAMPIRE**